 The uniform motion blur effect (brightness) distribution in the render above is because of the default, always-open shutter in the Corona Camera.
 Note again, that the distribution is uniform also because of how the sphere is animated - fixed distance between every next frame - and we did this for better visual understanding and to avoid any possible confusion.

 Enabling the shutter curve in the Corona Camera can alter how the motion blur (its perceived brightness at a given frame) is distributed, depending on how much time it takes for the shutter to open and close.

 Here is what the motion blur would look like with a linear shutter curve - closed at the beginning (darker) and gradually opening during the whole shutter duration (brighter):

-Having the shutter completely open all the time will results in the same render as using no shutter curve:
+Having the shutter completely open all the time will result in the same render as using no shutter curve:

 The effect now fades in and out, giving a more natural look of motion blur like the one in real photos.

-You can also draw some crazy, non-realistic shutter curves for more artistic motion blur effect:
+You can also draw some crazy, non-realistic shutter curves for a more artistic motion blur effect: